ARCHER2-HPC/archer2-website/community/events/celebration-of-science-2024.md

 ###    Attending and Presenting at the ARCHER2 Celebration of Science

-All poster presenters should register to attend the event using the [Registration Form](https://bit.ly/ARCHER2-Celebration-of-Science-Registration "Registration form")
+All poster presenters should register to attend the event using the [Registration Form](https://bit.ly/ARCHER2-Celebration-of-Science-Registration "Registration form").